-In contrast to the clearance, the fractional flow rates indicate the direction of the flow, i.e., $k{ji} \neq k{ij}$ , the first subscript denoting the start compartment, and the second one, the ending compartment.
+In contrast to the clearance, the fractional flow rates indicate the flow direction, i.e., $k{ji} \neq k{ij}$ , the first subscript denoting the start compartment, and the second one, the ending compartment.
 The fractional flow rates and the volumes of distribution are usually called microconstants.

 When the volume of the compartment being cleared is constant, the assumption that the fractional flow rate is constant is equivalent to assuming that the clearance is constant.
-But in the general case, in which the volume of distribution cannot be assumed constant, the use of the fractional flow rates k is unsuitable, because the magnitude of k depends as much upon the volume of the compartment as it does upon the effectiveness of the process of removal.
-In contrast, the clearance depends only upon the overall effectiveness of removal, and can be used to characterize any process of removal whether it be constant or changing, capacity-limited or supply-limited [308].
+But in the general case, in which the volume of distribution cannot be assumed constant, the use of fractional flow rates k is unsuitable, because the magnitude of k depends as much upon the volume of the compartment as it does upon the effectiveness of the removal process.
+In contrast, the clearance depends only upon the overall effectiveness of removal, and can be used to characterize any removal process whether it be constant or changing, capacity-limited or supply-limited [339].